 Of course!
 Depending on your kids’ ages, your Welcomer will adapt their speech to fit everybody’s interests.
 But if you need a tour dedicated for kids (and families) with fun activities, check our Family Tours!

 Although you can do whatever you desire in this private tour, we really recommend that you shop before or after the Tour as to avoid missing any essential place or valuable information while the Tour is taking place.

-Meeting Address: Saint-Paul, Paris - Just outside the metro, Metro line 1, Saint-Paul Station / ENDING POINT: Place des Vosges, 75004 Paris, closest metro station: Saint-Paul or Bastille, line 1
+Meeting Address: Saint-Paul, Paris - Just outside the metro station Saint-Paul (line 1) / ENDING POINT: Place des Vosges, 75004 Paris.
+Closest metro station: Saint-Paul or Bastille (line 1)